-After a long shift at work, it is easy to let your guard down on social networks like Facebook and Twitter, but it is important to remember that anything you post or tweet could be seen by your employer, a co-worker, or a patient and their family.
+After a long shift at work, it is easy to let your guard down on social networks like Facebook, Instagram, Snapchat or Twitter, but it is important to remember that anything you share online could be seen by your employer, a co-worker, or a patient and their family.

 So when you login to your social media accounts, remember that you are representing both yourself and the entire Nursing Profession.